swiss-seismological-service/DUGseis/docs/development.md

 ## Directory Structure

-As of Juni 2021 the directory structure is approximately as follows:
+As of August 2024 the directory structure is approximately as follows:

 ```
 .